 Cases of coronavirus in schools

-All schools have procedures in place for dealing with both potential and confirmed cases of coronavirus within the school.
-If your child has symptoms, you will be asked to pick them up immediately.
+All schools will continue to have procedures in place for dealing with both potential and confirmed cases of coronavirus within the school.
+If your child develops symptoms whilst at school, you will be asked to pick them up immediately.
 They will remain isolated in school and supervised until they are collected.
+If your child has symptoms before the start of the school day, please do not send them to school.

-The usual rules on attendance will apply from September with full-time attendance compulsory.
+The usual rules on attendance apply with full-time attendance compulsory.

 If you have particular concerns about your child, or another member of the family, speak to your school.